Print

 Description

-If you like chocolate you have to try these: Giotto Chocolate Brownies.
-Packed with chocolate and Giotto balls.
+If you like chocolate you have to try these fellas: these Giotto Chocolate Brownies are packed with chocolate and Giotto balls.
+So good!

 Ingredients